 Our park features a traditional English design that’s reminiscent of the colonial gardens that once adorned the grand estates of the 18th century.
 Upon arrival, a long, winding driveway gently guides you from our discreet, wooded entranceway to a lush green open space featuring stately trees, manicured shrubs, and a bouquet of seasonal colors.

 Unlike other cemeteries in Richmond, Norfolk, and Newport News, Williamsburg Memorial Park is not owned by a large corporation.
-Instead, we are a nonprofit, community cemetery operated by a small staff of dedicated professionals.
+Instead, we are a nonprofit, independent cemetery operated by a small staff of dedicated professionals.
 As such, we all get to wear many hats, but that’s actually a good thing.
 It means that no matter who you speak with, you’ll get the answers you need—fast.

 Our lower overhead also means that we’re consistently one of the most affordable cemeteries in the area.
 Contact us today to discover why thousands of families have entrusted us with their loved one’s final resting place.